Asian University for Women

-Asian University for Women (AUW) is an independent, international university in Chittagong, Bangladesh seeking to educate a new generation of leaders in Asia.
+Asian University for Women (AUW) is an independent, international university in Chittagong, Bangladesh.
 AUW admits students solely on the basis of merit, regardless of their family's income level.
-Nearly all students are on full scholarship with many as the first in their family to attend university.
-AUW offers two pre-collegiate bridge programs called Access Academy and Pathways for Promise, as well as a three-year undergraduate program based in the liberal arts and sciences.
-As of 2023, AUW has more than 1000 students enrolled from 18 countries across Asia and the Middle East.
+In 2023, 85% of AUW students were on scholarship support with many being the first in their family to attend a university.
+AUW offers two pre-collegiate bridge programs called Access Academy and Pathways for Promise, as well as a three-year undergraduate program based on the liberal arts and sciences.
+As of 2025, AUW has around 1700 students enrolled from over 35 ethnicities across Asia and the Middle East.

 History

 The story of AUW began well before its inaugural class entered in 2008.
 The idea for the university grew out of the World Bank/UN Task Force on Higher Education and Society.
 In 2000, the Task Force, which included Kamal Ahmad, Harvard University's Dean Henry Rosovsky and the World Bank's former managing director Mamphela Ramphele, published its findings in a report titled "Higher Education in Developing Countries: Peril and Promise", which concluded that developing countries must improve the quality of their institutions of higher learning, in governance and pedagogy, to compete in today's increasingly globalised, knowledge-based economy.